lmespinoza/cmplxsys530/assignment4.md

         agents[i] = ag
 ```

+*__LS COMMENTS:__ I really like your design here.
+A couple of things: I assume you will not want agents to co-occupy the same cell?
+If so, then you'll need to address that in the x, y coordinates.
+It also looks like you will be using classes to create agents, which I think is a good idea in this case given the number of variables that will be attached to each.
+I'm not quite clear from this description how nations' trade relationships will be translated into inputs for agent procedures.*

 &nbsp;
 ### 3) Action and Interaction
 **_Interaction Topology_**
 All countries can potentially interact with any other country in the world.
 Hence, the interaction topology is the whole world.

+__*LS COMMENTS__: This could probably be characterized as a fully mixed system wherein interactions are weighted by distance between agents.*

 **_Action Sequence_**
 1. Step 1: The set of bilateral trade costs and/or the set of country populations are exogenously updated.
 2. Step 2: Each country *simultaneously* updates its five endogenous variables using the five equilibrium conditions.
 Since countries' endogeous variables are interrelated, I will use a nonlinear solver at each period.

+__*LS COMMENTS__: My only concern with this model involves how computationally intensive might end up being.
+If you run into issues in this arena, feel free to only look at lower values of N to start.
+I am sure you will be able to get interesting results with even a few countries considered.*

 &nbsp;
 ### 4) Model Parameters and Initialization